Showing posts with label Biographies. Show all posts

 Private Donald Gunn, 78th Regiment, 1757-1763

-Donald Gunn was originally a soldier in Colonel Simon Fraser's Second Highland Battalion (of Scotland), later renumbered the 63rd Regiment of Foot, finally the 78th Regiment of Foot.
-His Regiment embarked at Cork, Ireland in June 1757 for passage to North America, to participate in the Seven Years' War in Quebec, Canada.
+Donald Gunn was originally a soldier in Colonel Simon Fraser's Second Highland Battalion (of Scotland), later renumbered the 63rd Regiment of Foot, and finally the 78th Regiment of Foot.
+His regiment embarked at Cork, Ireland, in June 1757 for passage to North America to participate in the Seven Years' War in Quebec, Canada.

 1762-63.
 Private Donald Gun, a drummer in Captain Hugh Cameron's Company, is listed as an "invalid" soldier in 1762, and is also carried on the final subsistence rolls taken in September 1763.
 Invalids were typically soldiers no longer able to enter the battlefield for any number of reasons, but more often than not it was due to sickness or disability.
 They were then considered unfit for duty.
 [3, 4, 5]